airamez/Apyvyra/ARCHITECTURE.md

 **User Experience**:
 1. **Check `X-Has-More-Records` header** after loading data
 2. **Display a warning** if `true`: "Showing {count} of {X-Total-Count} results.
-Please refine your filters to narrow down the search."
+Please refine your filters."
-3. **Perform sorting, paging, and searching** on the client-side with the loaded data
-4. **Encourage users** to use more specific filters for better results
+3. **Client-side sorting and pagination only** - no client-side filtering
+4. **All filtering is server-side** through the custom filter form

 **Components Updated**:
-- `Products.tsx` - Shows warning when product list is limited, includes filter form with Search button
+- `Products.tsx` - Custom filter form with Search/Clear buttons, warning alert inline with buttons, DataGrid with `disableColumnFilter` enabled
-- `Categories.tsx` - Shows warning when category list is limited, includes filter form with Search button
+- `Categories.tsx` - Custom filter form with Search/Clear buttons, warning alert, simple Table component

 **Frontend Filtering Flow**:
-1. User enters filter criteria in the filter form
+1. User enters filter criteria in the **custom filter form** above the grid
-2. User clicks "Search" button (or presses Enter)
+2. User clicks **"Search" button** (or presses Enter in any filter field)
-3. Frontend sends filters as query parameters to backend
+3. Frontend sends filters as **query parameters** to backend API
-4. Backend applies filters and returns limited results with metadata
+4. Backend applies filters **before** limiting to `MAX_RECORDS_QUERIES_COUNT`
-5. Frontend displays results and shows warning if more records exist
+5. Frontend displays results with **warning alert inline** with buttons if more records exist
-6. User can refine filters to narrow down results
+6. User refines filters to narrow down results
+7. **Grid filtering is disabled** - only sorting and pagination work on loaded data

+**Important**: The DataGrid's built-in column filtering is **disabled** (`disableColumnFilter={true}`).
+All filtering must be done through the custom filter form above the grid.

 **Service Layer Example**:
 ```typescript